covid-19-impact-lab/utilities/README.md

 This will create a `dashboard_data_liss_{lang}_current.pickle` file in the folder you are in.

-Only Hans-Martin has the true region codes.
-He passes a third argument to the command that is the path to the regions identifiers.
+The third argument is the path to the regions identifiers.
 If no third argument is passed, mock regions are created and you are warned about this.

 Secondly, you must start the bokeh server passing the created pickle to it.
 To do so, run: